 Oh, how I love the peanuts!

-I remember when I was a little girl how I sought after each and every peanut in the Cracker Jack box.
+I remember when I was a little girl how I sought after every peanut in the Cracker Jack box.
 I didn’t eat it for the sake of the caramel corn, or even the prize.
-For me it was all about the peanuts.
+For me, it was all about the peanuts.
 And there was never enough!
 Now I have my new Cracker Jack – the homemade kind – where I can have as many of those crunchy, caramel nuts as my heart desires.
-That’s alota nuts!
+That’s a lotta nuts!

-I use my hot air-popper to make mine, so I can control the salt.
+I use my hot air-popper to make mine so that I can control the salt.
 But if you don’t have one, any popcorn popper will work.
 You can even use microwave popcorn if you want.
-Just make sure it’s plain and not buttered, or flavored.
+Just make sure it’s plain and not buttered or flavored.

 - 1 cup butter